Skip site navigation (1)Skip section navigation (2)

 Why do I get strange/incorrect/ugly colors?

-if it does not respond to querying the background color, then
+If it does not respond to querying the background color, then

-Chawan's color contrast correction will likely malfunction. you can
+Chawan's color contrast correction will likely malfunction.
+You can

-correct this using the display.default-background-color/display.de-
+correct this using the display.default-background-color and dis-

-See config.md for details.
+See Display in cha-config(5) for details.

 I set my $PAGER to cha and now man pages are unreadable.